Eduardo-SO/Eduardo-SO/README.md

 ### 📚 Always looking to learn more
 Every day I seek to learn more about the web and mobile development ecosystem.

-*I'm currently looking for a job to work with the React and Node.js stack.*